sachie/react-quickstart/README.md

 ## Discussions and Contributions

 For any questions, suggestions or comments, please use the github discussions section.
 If you have an improvement to submit, feel free to open a PR.
+For more details, check the [Contribution guidelines](https://github.com/sachie/react-quickstart/blob/main/CONTRIBUTING.md)

 &nbsp;